-- "The quality of the VW Passat's interior materials is among the best in the class." -- Edmunds
+- "The quality of the VW Passat's interior materials is among the best in the class.
+The overall cabin design is decidedly upscale while the layout of gauges and controls is refreshingly simple." -- Edmunds

 - "All Passats we've driven have had the available navigation system.
 This system uses a combination of buttons and touchscreen controls, and it also absorbs many of the audio system's functions.
 Most users will need to acclimate to it, and in one test car, the system was slow to react to inputs." -- Consumer Guide (2013)

-- "The spacious trunk can swallow 15.9 cubic feet of cargo -- a number that bests many competitors -- and a large pass-through gives you plenty of room to haul bulkier items when the 60/40 seats are folded." -- Edmunds
+- "The ample trunk can swallow 15.9 cubic feet of cargo -- a number that bests many competitors' -- and you can haul bulkier items when the 60/40 rear seatbacks are folded down." -- Edmunds

 - "In the cabin, there is generous small-item storage that includes a good-size glovebox, door pockets with bottle holders, and a pair of covered cupholders." -- Consumer Guide (2013)